neubot/neubot/doc/neubot.1.rst

 Neubot does not perform any network test until you grant it the permission to collect and publish your IP address for research purposes.
-Neubot behaves like this because it is developed in the European Union, thus it must comply with European privacy laws (which consider IP addresses personal data).
-More on privacy aspects in the PRIVACY_ section.
+Neubot behaves like this because it is developed in the European Union; therefore, it must comply with European privacy laws (which consider IP addresses personal data).
+See the PRIVACY_ section for more info.

 Neubot is a background process.
-You can control it by using its subcommands, its web interface or its web API (see, respectively, the SUBCOMMANDS_, `WEB INTERFACE FILES`_ and `WEB API`_ sections).
+You can control it by using its subcommands, its web interface or its web API.
 Neubot listens for web requests at ``http://127.0.0.1:9774/``.
 To access the web interface, use either your favorite browser or the ``viewer`` subcommand.
 To change the address and/or port where Neubot listens